 In connection with the sale of energy producing assets, we made certain guarantees to the purchaser as discussed in Note 5.
 "Sale of Energy Producing Assets and Goodwill Impairment."
-On March 6, 2023, we received the excess payment for the year ended December 31, 2022 from the purchaser.
-Based upon an analysis of these energy producing assets expected future performance, as of December 31, 2022 we do not expect to make any material payments under the guarantee.
+Based upon an analysis of these energy producing assets expected future performance, as of December 31, 2023 we do not expect to make any material payments under the guarantee.